tjh/tjh.github.io/README.md

-h1.
-Blog built with Jekyll
+# Blog built with Jekyll

-It is automatically transformed by "Jekyll":https://github.com/jekyll/jekyll into a static site.
+It is automatically transformed by [Jekyll] into a static site.

-h1.
-License
+# License

 This site's contents are Copyright Tim Harvey.
 You may not reuse anything therein without my permission.